-Interwoven with the drawing exercise is the introduction of a complementary technique of representation: the photo-composite.
+Interwoven with the drawing exercise is the introduction of a complementary technique of representation: the photo-composite, (see Fig. 6).
 The photo-composite, developed originally by David Hockney, conveys a three-dimensional, spatial experience through the arrangement of multiple photographic frames taken from a fixed station point.
 Unlike single frame photographs, which tend to emphasize a singular view or object, the composite is able to capture relationships between elements, and in doing so begins to render the space of the subject tangible.

 The student revisits the site and selects a view and matching station point based on the information that view is intended to convey.
 Next, multiple overlapping frames are shot (each with their own perspectival vanishing point) encompassing the intended view.
 Upon retrieving the developed prints, the all-important act of arranging and assembling the composite of frames takes place.
 The arranged view is to be biased by the student's intended communication.
 Because of the multiple vanishing points in the various photographic frames, some degree of distortion and fragmentation of the representation is inevitable.
 The student is asked to consider thoughtfully and deliberately what is to be distorted in the view, and what is to retain its clarity and continuity in the preferred arrangement.
-The photo-composite is the component of this process of creative analysis which represents the artifact in its full, material, and phenomenal expression.
+The photo-composite is that component of creative analysis which is based on precise observation, contemplation, and representation of the artifact in its full, material, and phenomenal expression.